Khanh0107/STMF767_Embedded/06_SPI/REAMME.md

 # SPI (Serial Peripheral Interface)

 ## 1. What is SPI
-- SPI is a synchronous serial communication protocol commonly used in embedded systems to connect microcontrollers with peripherals such as sensors, displays, memory chips, and ADC/DAC converters.

 ### 1.1 Key Features
 - **Synchronous** → Uses a clock signal for synchronization.